LeandroHuff/Resources/README.md

 	make clean
 	make | make VERBOSE=1

-at this point, a binary file named Resource will be created into build directory.
+at this point, a binary file named Resources will be created into build directory.